 Whether you’re a newbie to the national park or a seasoned visitor, it’s likely you’ll be scouring the internet for the best things to do in the Lake District.
 Come rain or shine, you’ll never be short of places to visit and exciting adventures to get the adrenalin flowing.
 So, to whittle down an exhaustive list to just a small selection was quite a task.
-However, I’ve taken some of the best bits of the Lake District and compiled a Top 10 that people of all ages can enjoy.
+However, I’ve taken some of the best things to do in the Lake District and compiled a Top 10 that people of all ages can enjoy.

 1. Outdoor Activities